Digital Marketing Pro // Indie Filmmaker

 How I Got My Start In Filmmaking

 As far back as I can remember, I always wanted to work in film or television.
 When you grow up in a small town, you either go with the herd or you take a risk.
 It took me a long time to realize that taking risks can sometimes result in achieving the things you want in life.
 I finally started following my dream in 2008 when I linked up with a budding filmmaker in Jacksonville.
 Throughout a period of 4 years, I created and participated in a handful of sketches that never really did anything.
 In 2013, when not executing marketing campaigns, I met my current writing partner, Rob Moccio, and started working on my own comedy based website to start practicing SEO.
-Together, we have produced over 50+ funny videos, commercial parodies, and award-winning short films for a sketch comedy collective we founded in 2013, Upside Down Creative Media.
-Without any budget or financial backing, I was able to get our content shared on several top social channels, including Comedy Central’s Twitter.
+I attended Second City of Chicago (online) to take writing classes for TV and film and since then, have produced over 50+ funny videos, commercial parodies, and award-winning short films for a sketch comedy collective I founded in 2013, Upside Down Creative Media.
+Without any budget or financial backing, we were able to get our content shared on several top social channels, including Comedy Central’s Twitter.
 We’ve also won the Audience Choice Award two years in a row (2016 & 2017) for two separate comedic short films, in two different festivals.